Sean Couturier Game Preview: Flyers vs. Oilers

 Couturier Season Stats Insights in 2022-23

-- Couturier's odds on his points prop carry an implied probability of 55.6% that he hits the over.
+- The implied probability is 55.6% that he hits the over on his points prop total based on the odds.

-- The implied probability of Couturier going over his assist prop bet, based on the odds, is 38.5%.
+- There is an implied probability of 38.5% of Couturier going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.